 - The images,

-But don't worry, the settings options will seem familiar to you because nothing changes at that level.
+But don't worry, the settings options will look familiar because nothing changes there.

-2 - Where can the "Publish Content" module be used?
+2 - Where can I use the Post Content module?

-To start, don't look for the module Publish Content within the Visual Builder, the one you use within the page or article to build your layout.
+For starters, don't look for the Publish Content module within the Visual Builder, the one you use within the page or article to build your layout.
 It is simply not available here.

 And that's normal, it can only be used within the Divi Theme Builder!